wang1043241397/BERTrend/README.md

 - Categorization of signals into three different dataframes: noise, weak and strong signals (each dataframe contains useful information about the signals)
 - Interpretation of these signals using LLMs
-- Inspection of topic merging process using Sankey diagram
+- Inspection of the topic merging process using Sankey diagram

 ## Installation